grafana/grafana/docs/sources/datasources/loki.md

 ## Query variable

 Variable of the type _Query_ allows you to query Loki for a list labels or label values.
-The Loki data source plugin provides a form to select the type of values that can be expected to be used for a given variable.
-This form has the following options to choose from:
+The Loki data source plugin provides a form to select the type of values that can be expected for a given variable.
+The form has these options:

 | Query Type   | Label        | Stream Selector       | Description                                                                            |
 | ------------ | ------------ | --------------------- | -------------------------------------------------------------------------------------- |